-1892 newspapers report the start of Oakleigh Brass Band.
-The early band was very active, performing at events around Oakleigh.
-By 1910, Oakeligh band was rehearsing in a coffee shop on Dandenong Road on the site occupied by Guests Furniture Store, now Chadstone Ford.
+Newspapers report the start of Oakleigh Brass Band in 1892.
+The early band was very active, performing at many events around Oakleigh.
+By 1910, Oakleigh band was rehearsing in a coffee shop on Dandenong Road on the site occupied by Guests Furniture Store, now Chadstone Ford.

 The band was an essential part of Oakleigh life during WW1, running weekly “Picture Nights”, bringing silent movies to Oakleigh.
 Profits from this venture were used to help the band perform at a variety of WW1 fund raising, mostly for the Red Cross.
 11 members of the band joined the Army, serving at Gallipoli and on the major battlefields in France.
 The local newspaper published a great review of the band in 1918, celebrating its first 25 years and the commenting on how important it is to have a local band.
 For a time during WW1 there was even “Oakleigh and District Brass Band Orchestra”, formed because the band had too many performance requests.